JiaWeiBu/meanAndDeviation-calculator/README.md

-# meanAndDeviation-calculator
+# Math III calculator

-This is a mean and standard deviation calculator
+This is a mean and standard deviation, correlation and regression calculator

 Disclaimmer !!!